projectsbyif/openapis/pages/scenario-2-managing-utility-bills-in-a-shared-household.md

 ### Moving house

-Nearly each person we spoke was very positive about the idea they could move and transfer bills when moving house.
+Nearly everyone we spoke to was positive about the idea they could move and transfer bills when moving house.
 They spoke about saving all the time involved when cancelling and setting up billing from one property to the next.
 The concept was especially promising to those we spoke to who rent, moving house more often with a regular churn of people moving in and out.

 ## Potential design patterns from this prototype